Skip to main content

 Under Colorado's building codes and the Construction Defect Action Reform Act (CDARA), builders, contractors, and developers must ensure exterior wall systems are designed and installed according to code and manufacturer specifications.
 When they fail to do so, they can be held legally responsible for resulting water intrusion and structural damage.

 Manufacturers may also share liability if their systems were sold or specified without proper moisture management guidance.
+Learning about understanding CDARA's notice and disclosure requirements is crucial for protecting your rights.

 At Hollington Law Firm, we represent homeowners across Colorado facing damage caused by defective siding, stucco, or EIFS installation.
 We work with experienced building envelope engineers and forensic consultants to identify the cause, document the extent of hidden damage, and pursue recovery for proper repair or replacement.